 Compound Clips are automatically saved back to the Library, making it easy to reuse them in other projects — for example, when designing a unique sound effect with layered audio.
 And Compound Clips work just like Multicam Clips, so changes you make in the Browser instantly ripple across your projects.

 The Magnetic Timeline improves on traditional ways of trimming, including ripple, roll, slip, and slide edits.
 If you need additional control, double-click an edit to open the Precision Editor and make trims directly in the timeline.
 The Precision Editor expands your view of the edit point so you can see both used and unused portions of your clips.
 Then skim entire clips and adjust edit points with a click.

 With the unique Auditions feature, you can collect multiple alternative shots at a single location in the timeline and quickly cycle through them in context.
 Test different B-roll shots, different reads of the same lines, different color grades for the same shot, or different effects.
 Or use Auditions to create multiple versions of your project for different deliverables and venues.
 It’s easy to create an Audition — simply drag shots of any length to the same place in the timeline and choose “Add to Audition.”
 As you try out different shots, the Magnetic Timeline keeps everything in sync.

 Libraries include your source clips and edited projects in a unified bundle.
 You can organize your media into separate libraries and open just the libraries you want to access the content you need.
 It’s easy to work across libraries and manage media between them using the Library sidebar.

 Libraries also enable improved collaboration.
 You can store libraries in any system location and share your creative work with others by passing libraries between editors, assistants, and high-end sound and color finishing.
-You can also choose to keep source files inside the library bundle or place them in an external folder for multiuser workflows.
+You can also choose to keep source files, optimized and proxy media, and render files inside the library bundle or place them in external folders to simplify multiuser workflows.